fitzgen/preduce/README.md

 discover a *maximal enough* reduction set in much faster time, or with much better parallelism.
 If you have ideas, please let me know!

+The frustration with this lattice perspective of the problem is that our is-interesting predicate function *f* itself is not guaranteed to be monotone.
+That is, it is possible that there is some interesting reduction set that is not reachable starting from the empty reduction set.
+This means that the combination of the reductions power set lattice with *f* is not itself a lattice.

 ## Why Not Merge `preduce` with C-Reduce?

 > Since `preduce` already shares much of its design with C-Reduce, and only